Kunga Restaurant Darjeeling

 Some of the other great items include Beef Bhakthuk which is another type of noodle soup prepared with beef, then there is chicken phing, fried beef wai wai etc. Finally for beverages, either you can go for the Tibetan Tea (you may not like it if you are not familiar with it.
 It's not like the usual tea) or some fresh fruit juice.

 There is another great beverage which is my personal favorite.
 It's the Lemon Tea with Ginger and Honey.
 It's served on a glass with a piece of ginger in it and a tea bag.
 As you dip the tea bag, it forms a wonderful golden tinge.
 The tea tastes superb.

-It's an ideal hot beverage to warm you up in a cold evening.
+Lemon tea with ginger & honey is an ideal hot beverage to warm you up in a cold evening.
 The lady in the restaurant told me that the combination of ginger and honey gives a medicinal effect as well and helps to fight cough and cold.
 But I take it just for the unique taste and its wonderful look.

-There are five staffs in this small but busy restaurant.
+There are five staff in this small but busy restaurant.
 The service is very good and the food comes quite fast.
 They also give you a paper and a pencil (mainly meant for foreigners) to write down your items.
 This is to avoid any ordering confusion.

 Staff at the counter & at the kitchen behind

 As I said that the portions or the quantities are really good and it would be difficult to finish off the food unless you order prudently.
 For example a plate of fried rice and a plate of chili chicken should be good for two.
 If there is any left over, they pack it for you if you so want.